- I was involved in an incident. What do I do?

 How do I report an incident?

 Any member of the Marist community may file an incident report.
-This report can be filed with your RD, RA, or security.
+This report can be filed with your RD, RA, or Security.
 Depending on the nature of the incident, statements may also be submitted to the Office of Student Conduct.
+You may also file a report electronically.

-A charge letter is a request by Office of Student Conduct ("OSC") or RD for a student to meet with them regarding their involvement in an incident, on or off-campus.
+A notice of allegation is a request by Office of Student Conduct ("OSC") or RD for a student to meet with them regarding their involvement in an incident, on or off-campus.
 In the letter, the student is informed of the policies they are alleged to have violated.
 A copy of the incident report(s) is also included so that students can better understand the basis of the charges.

 What if I was not aware of a rule and I didn't know I was breaking it?